6SN1118-1NK01-0AA1 Siemens Simodrive Axis Control – Product Info

 The backlight on the 6AV2124-0GC01-0AX0 is good for roughly 80,000 hours.
 If your panel has been in use for longer and you are experiencing issues, you may want to consider contacting MRO Electric to order a replacement.

 The 6AV2124-0GC01-0AX0 offers excellent functionality and is configured exclusively with the outstanding HMI software, WinCC.
 The software is integrated into the engineering framework Totally Integrated Automation Portal (TIA Portal).
 Additionally, there a number of software add-ons available.
 These include WinCC/Sm@rtServer, WinCC/Audit, UPS, Microsoft Excel Viewer, Microsoft PDF Viewer, Microsoft Word Viewer, and printer driver.
 This panel is certified by a number of organizations to be used on marine vessels and certain hazardous areas.

 The FANUC A06B-6105-H002 is a servo amplifier used with the FANUC Robot Module R-2000iA.
-Usually these amplifiers are factory set for operation, so you do not need to set or adjust them.
+Usually, these amplifiers are factory set for operation, so you do not need to set or adjust them.
 However, if you need to configure or troubleshoot your A06B-6105-H002, please follow the instructions below.
-Take not that before touching your servo amplifier, you should always check the voltage at the screw above LED “D7” to ensure that the remaining voltage is not higher than 50V.
+Take note that before touching your servo amplifier, you should always check the voltage at the screw above LED “D7” to ensure that the remaining voltage is not higher than 50V.